Giving in is easy, and here’s how the excuses show up:

 You discover a salesperson whose first response to a customer’s question is no.

 You listen to a manager saying my hands are tied.

 In short, you find a scapegoat to help you feel better about yourself.

-I know, I’ve been there myself.
+I know; I’ve been there myself.

-You can either dig in and add something to fight your competition, or you can settle back with excuses and distract yourself from changing anything.
+You can either dig in and add something to fight your competition or settle back with excuses and distract yourself from changing anything.

 When employees perform at minimal levels, they too have avoided trying to dig in and find a way to make a sale.

-When you dig in as a salesperson in a retail store, you push past what might have happened previously with another customer, and find a way to first say yes.
+When you dig in as a salesperson in a retail store, you push past what might have happened previously with another customer and find a way to first say yes.

 When you dig in and look at a vendor’s motivations for selling to one of your competitors, you realize it is just business and look for ways to become more valuable to them, not less.

 When you dig in and build an ideal schedule and then creatively find ways to attract and pay the best, you realize what success will look like.